 There are services that allow users to import crypto transactions from many different platforms in order to accurately calculate capital gains or losses, but according to Arbulu, many users simply don’t know about them.

-One of them is CoinTracker, a cryptocurrency portfolio tracker and tax calculator where Shehan Chandrasekera works as an accountant and the head of tax strategy.
+One of them is CoinTracker, a cryptocurrency portfolio tracker and tax calculator where Shehan Chandrasekera works as the head of tax strategy[x].
 He cautions users to prevent mistakes by taking ownership of the numbers that appear on the tax returns they file.